MervCodes

 }

-Both examples follow the same pattern: check the cache, return on hit, fetch and store on miss.
+Same pattern, different language.
+Check cache, return on hit, fetch and store on miss.

 Common Caching Strategies